 - Seychelles Natural History Museum

 - Cathedral Of Our Lady Of Immaculate Conception

 1. Mahé Island

-The largest island of the archipelago and one of the most popular places to visit in Seychelles, Mahé boasts of verdant forests, highest mountain ranges of Seychelles, and over 65 beaches with a vast diversity of flora and fauna.
-The island is also famous for the Beau Vallon beach and the numerous tourist attractions of the Victoria city – one of the tiniest capital cities of the world.
+The largest island of the archipelago and one of the most popular places to visit in Seychelles, Mahé boasts of verdant forests, the highest mountain ranges of Seychelles, and over 65 beaches with a vast diversity of flora and fauna.
+The island is also famous for the Beau Vallon beach and the numerous tourist attractions of Victoria city – one of the tiniest capital cities of the world.

 Get to experience the best pink sands in here and the beautiful granite boulders where the water laps on and have the best of your vacation.
 Spend some alone time in here or with your partner as you experience the azure water touching the horizon.
 Mahe island will never let you get enough of this place ever.

-Best For: Bird-watching, sightseeing, photography, sunbathing, snorkeling
+Best For: Bird-watching, sightseeing, photography, sunbathing, snorkelling

 2. Praslin Island

 Praslin, or the Isle de Palme, is most popular for the Vallée de Mai UNESCO World Heritage Site and the coco de mer that grows here in abundance.
 Home to Anse Lazio and Anse Georgette that are coveted as two of the most beautiful beaches of the world, the island is one of the most beautiful places to visit in Seychelles.